ihassin/fruitymesh-ubuntu-vm/README.md

 ```

 Vagrantfile assumes a base box named 'parallels/ubuntu-14.04'.

+## Modify Vagrant file and /etc/hosts to contain the desired host name and IP address of your VM

 If you want to change the VM's IP address, or networking in general, please edit Vagrantfile to suite your needs.